toffeegryphon/final-project-toffeegryphon/PROPOSAL.md

 1. Implement Controls: Isolation and Emergency wards, dragging and dropping individuals, and the simulation behind wards (e.g. increasing recovery rate, decrease death rate)
-2. Implement Economy: Decide between actual economy with changes in actual monetary values, or just a weekly budget and reserves.
-3. Implement Power Ups: e.g. masks, lockdown, testing.
+2. Work on settings and difficulty selection.

 #### Week 3
 1. General improvement and cleaning up, removal of half-baked features.
-2. Work on settings and difficulty selection.
+2. Improve implementations.
+3. Update UI.

 #### Stretch Goals
 1. Add other causes of sickness to occupy beds